coaching, goal-setting, Problem-solving, teens

 Before negotiations: Think about what happens when your teen is not cooperative and attempts to derail you.
 Many young adults develop excellent skills at ‘derailing’ those around them.
 Think back to the last time your young adult stopped you from discussing something with them.
 What happened in that conversation?
 Perhaps you were suddenly blamed for something you had done or not done at some earlier time; or your young adult suddenly felt ill or very tired; or they had no time to talk right then; or they became very upset about something that had recently happened to them.
 I’m sure you can think of more ways your young adult ‘derails’ you when they don’t want to listen.

 You will know when you are being ‘derailed’ because you will experience a sudden strong and unexpected negative emotion towards them, such as pity, or annoyance, or worry, or anger.
 As you notice your teen derailing the negotiation process, take a moment to choose how you will respond.
-If you choose to be diverted from your topic of discussion, you can easily proceed with negotiations at some later time because you have decided your ‘bottom lines’.
+If you choose to be diverted from your topic of discussion, you can easily proceed with negotiations at some later time because you have decided on your ‘bottom lines’ anyway.

 Before negotiations: Write down exactly what you want.
 Write down what is not negotiable (your bottom line) and what is negotiable (where your young adult has ‘wriggle room’ to negotiate something more favourable for themselves).
 Then if you find yourself ‘derailed’, you can easily come back to exactly where you left off the negotiation at the next appropriate moment you and your young adult can find.